Audio Precision System compatible USB adapter

 The communication speed is slightly slower than with the original Audio Precision bus driver.
 This is due to the communication protocol which is not designed for USB and the conservative timings.

-All Audio Precision instrument hardware that is supported by APWIN 2.24 will function with the adapter:
+Any Audio Precision hardware that is supported by APWIN 2.24 or ATS 1.5 will function with the adapter:

 - System One

 The price of the adapter is 290 € excluding shipping.

 Please send email with your shipping address to firstname.lastname@example.org if you want to order, or if you need information.